Capstone-Team-Fast/fast-backend/README.md

 ### Backend:
 For Milestone 3, we made small changes to the client and driver models and got the `/route/` api endpoint ready for connection to the routing algorithm app.

+## Milestone 4: Release Notes

+### Routing algorithm:

+### Backend:
+For Milestone 4, we have completed the bulk uploading of clients and drivers.
+We have edited their models and made a few changes based on feedback from Dr. Vitor and compatibility with the routing app.

 # Installation
 ## Install and update Python